 Potential Penalties Simple Assault Carry in Massachusetts

-Facing charges for assault can be a daunting and stressful experience.
-It is important to understand the penalties and consequences of a conviction for assault in Massachusetts.
+Facing assault charges can be a daunting and stressful experience.
+It is important to understand the punishment of a conviction for assault in Massachusetts.
+A Massachusetts simple assault attorney can help you navigate the legal process involved if you are facing a charge of simple assault.

 Misdemeanor Assault